 Faculty from Women’s, Gender, and Sexuality Studies often work independently with students who are interested in exploring topics and methods that are not being taught during the year.
-Like all other individual studies courses, such courses are usually reserved for juniors and seniors and must be pre-approved by the director.
+Like all other individual studies courses, such courses are usually reserved for juniors and seniors and must be pre-approved by the department chair.
 A cumulative grade point average of no less than 2.0 in Wake Forest courses is required of students who want to enroll in any independent study, individual study, directed reading, and internship course at WFU.

 The process for independent study:

 - By December 1 (for the spring semester) or April 15 (for the summer or fall semesters), discuss plans for an independent study program with the chair of Women’s, Gender, and Sexuality Studies.

 - Make arrangements with a faculty member to direct your independent study.